-Power on the SafeNet ProtectServer Network HSM Plus and the monitor (if applicable).
-The startup message will be displayed on the monitor.

-Power-up is complete when the SafeNet ProtectServer Network HSM Plus log in prompt appears:
+Power on the ProtectServer Network HSM Plus.
+Power-up is complete when the login prompt appears:

 '''

-Protect Server External 5.4.0
+Protect Server External 5.9.0 PSE+ login:

-PSE+ login:

 '''

-You can login as admin or pseoperator to access the PSE shell (PSESH), which provides a CLI for configuring and managing the appliance.
+You can log in as admin or pseoperator to access the PSE shell (PSESH), which provides a CLI for configuring and managing the appliance.
 See the PSESH Command Reference Guide for command syntax.
 There is a third account, audit, which is used to configure audit logging on the appliance.
 This account cannot be used to perform administrative tasks.